A History of the Sterling North Society

 From An “Impossible Goal” to Reality

 On June 24, 2002, the Sterling North Society hosted an event unlike any before, a mortgage burning.
 The celebration represented the culmination of years of planning, hard work, and sheer determination that resulted in the beautifully restored Sterling North Home/Museum and Barn.
 It’s hard to believe that such an auspicious occasion had its origin in the humble gestures of school children.
 In 1984 a group of Rock County school children, friends of Sterling North, and the Edgerton Chamber of Commerce erected a sign in front of the home which read, “In this home in 1918, 11-year-old Sterling North lived with his ‘ring-tailed wonder’ pet raccoon Rascal.”
-In 1989 Jennifer Dupre’s third grade class sent the newly formed Sterling North Society a check for $15.00 along with a plea that the home be purchased.
+In May 1990, Jennifer Nelson (Dupre) and her fourth grade students from Edgerton Community Elementary School sent the newly formed Sterling North Society a check for $15.00 along with a plea that the home be purchased.
 The seed was planted.

 The Inception of the Sterling North Society